xayon40-12/LambdaCube/README.md

   - [Todo](#Todo)
     - [Nat](#Nat)

+## Name

+The name is symply the first letters of the main compenents of this language:
+- er: Erasure
+- i: Intersections (dependent ones)
+- un: Universes

 ## Syntax highlihting

 There is a tree-sitter parser in this repository [tree-sitter-lambdaCube](https://github.com/xayon40-12/LambdaCube/tree/main/tree-sitter-lambdaCube) which can be used for syntax highlighting.